99bjacko/milestone-project-3/README.md

 - [Bootstrap 5.3.3](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used to aid with responsive design and styling of the website
 - [Gitpod](https://gitpod.io/): used to create the site (IDE)
 - [Google Fonts](https://fonts.google.com/): used to import the fonts used for this website into the style.css file
+- [Coolors](https://coolors.co/): used for picking a colour scheme
 - [Google Developer Tools](https://developer.chrome.com/docs/devtools/): used for troubleshooting and testing
 - [Git](https://git-scm.com/): used for version control by utilising the Gitpod terminal to commit to Git and push to GitHub
 - [GitHub](https://github.com/): used to save and store the files for the project
 - [MongoDB](https://www.mongodb.com) was used for non-relational database management with Flask
-- [Heroku](https://www.heroku.com/) used for hosting the deployed back-end website
+- [Heroku](https://www.heroku.com/): used for hosting the deployed back-end website
 - [Balsamiq](https://balsamiq.com/): used to create the wireframes during the design process
 - [Am I Responsive?](https://ui.dev/amiresponsive): used to create an image depicting what the website looks like on different devices